Thermal devices powered by generalized measurements with indefinite causal order: Thermal devices powered by generalized measurements

 The efficiency in the heat engine mode is given by the amount of extracted work from the system by the meter $\mathcal{B}$ ($\mathcal{W}_{\text{ext}} = -\expval{\Delta U^{(3)}}$) divided by the amount of heat absorbed from the meter $\mathcal{A}$,

-In the refrigerator mode, the coefficient of performance ($\text{COP}^{\text{ref}}$) is defined as the ratio between the amount of heat absorbed from the cold environment and the work invested by the measurement channel $\mathcal{M}^a$.
+In the refrigerator mode, the coefficient of performance ($\text{COP}^{\text{ref}}$) is defined as the ratio between the amount of heat absorbed from the cold environment and the work invested by the measurement channel $\mathcal{M}^a$,

-Besides microscopic informational analysis, the figures of merit for each operation mode written in terms of the entropy quantities, are useful for designing different measurement channels for each thermodynamic task.
+In addition to the microscopic informational analysis, the figures of merit for each operation mode written in terms of the entropy quantities, are useful for designing different measurement channels for each thermodynamic task.